Personal Finance

 If you do not know what type of loan to get, a decent rule of thumb is to go with one that has a low rate, a variety of repayment alternatives, and protections for borrowers.
-To get started, a federal indirect loan is the best option.
+To get started, a federal direct loan is the best option.
+The U.S. Department of Education’s Federal Student Aid office recommends exhausting all federal loan options before turning to private lenders.

 Federal student loans come in several forms.

 Federal loans typically have lower interest rates than private loans since they have a fixed interest rate.
 Additionally, they provide loan forgiveness and a variety of payment choices.
-Federal direct loans come in three varieties:
+The Federal Student Aid program offers three main types of federal direct loans:

 Subsidized Loans for the Poor